 While many were satisfied with the .30-06 from the start, wildcatters also quickly started modifying the cartridge for more specialized tasks.
 Some gun designers necked up the .30-06 to develop bigger cartridges like the .35 Whelen and .400 Whelen.

-However, the folks at Winchester went the opposite route and necked down the .30-06 (specifically the old .30-03 case, which the .30-06 is descended from) to use .277″ instead of .308″ bullets.
+However, the folks at Winchester went the opposite route and necked down the .30-06 to use .277″ instead of .308″ bullets.
 They formally released the resulting .270 Winchester cartridge in 1925 with the Winchester Model 54 rifle.

-The original .270 Winchester load shot a 130 grain bullet at a velocity of 3,140 feet per second (2,846 ft-lbs of energy).
+The original .270 Winchester ammunition fired a 130 grain bullet at a velocity of 3,140 feet per second (2,846 ft-lbs of energy).
+This was a screaming fast high velocity for the 1920s and the cartridge delivered a gigantic speed improvement over the .30-06 Springfield, which was itself a high velocity cartridge at the time.

 If you’d like to see how the .270 Winchester compares to its parent case in the .30-06, read the article below: